 Our Position on Climate Change

 Throughout its history, the Earth’s climate has varied, reflecting our environment’s complex interactions and dependences.
 Humans have been changing the planet ever since the dawn of agriculture 10,000 years ago.
-However, during the 20th century, the rate of climate change increased dramatically—the greatest in the last 1,000 years.
-This increase coincided with development that raised the level of greenhouse gases in the atmosphere and accelerated what is essentially a natural process.
+However, during the 20th century, the rate of climate change increased dramatically—the greatest in the last 150 years.
+This increase is due to the use of fossil fuels such as coal, oil and gas.
+The rampant burning of these fossil fuels has increased the amount of heat-trapping gases in the atmosphere at a rate too fast for the earth's regular processes to handle.

 What Is the Zoo Doing?